cansdev/leetcode-library/README.md

 # leetcode-library
-A library of Leetcode solutions to improve algorithmic thinking and problem-solving capabilities using C++.
+A library of LeetCode solutions to improve algorithmic thinking and problem-solving capabilities.

+This repository organizes LeetCode solutions by difficulty and language to support a well-rounded approach to algorithm mastery.
+Each solution aims to enhance understanding of foundational and advanced problem-solving techniques across multiple domains.

 ---